And Just Like That...: Response from Peloton

-After the episode in which Chris Noth's character dies following a Peloton bike workout, the stock for the company dropped significantly.
-The company issued a statement through Dr. Suzanne Steinbaum, a cardiologist and member of the company's health and wellness advisory, saying that they agreed to the product placement but were not aware of how it would be used in the pivotal scene.
+After the first-season episode in which Chris Noth's character dies following a Peloton bike workout, the stock for the company dropped significantly.
+The company issued a statement through Suzanne Steinbaum, a cardiologist and member of the company's health and wellness advisory, saying that they agreed to the product placement but were not aware of how it would be used in the pivotal scene.
 The statement also said not to blame the company for the character's death, and cited some contributing factors, such as his lifestyle (e.g., his consumption of steaks and cigars) and a cardiac surgery in a previous season.
 Three days after the episode aired, the company released an ad, featuring Chris Noth and narrated by Ryan Reynolds, with Reynolds quickly citing the benefits of cycling and ending with "He's alive."
 Four days later, the ad was removed after sexual assault allegations were reported against Chris Noth.

 Accolades

 The series was given the Seal of Authentic Representation from the Ruderman Family Foundation for the portrayal of Steve Brady by David Eigenberg, and Chloe by Ali Stroker, as actors with disabilities and at least five lines of dialogue.
-The series was recognized with The ReFrame Stamp for hiring people of underrepresented gender identities, and of color.
+The series was also recognized with The ReFrame Stamp for hiring underrepresented gender identities and people of color.

-Other media
+The second season was nominated for a GLAAD Media Award in the Outstanding Comedy Series category.

+Documentary

 A documentary that serves as a behind-the-scenes look of the series titled as And Just Like That...
 The Documentary was released on February 3, 2022.